 Phoenician ship arriving in Byblos on its maiden voyage.

 Phoenician boats have always been a source of astonishment to the many people who believe history is just one long upward sweep from the primitive past to the cultured present.
 In fact, it is more a matter of ups and downs, with the present (hopefully) being higher than the past.
 This was dramatically illustrated by the Dark Ages which followed the fall of the Roman Empire.
 Before that time, ancient ships were quite spectacular.

-The rise of the Phoenicians’ shipbuilding and sea trade from meager fisherman roots to opulent cargoes of gold, jewels and royal-purple cloth is explored in Chapters 2 through 19 of Phoenician Secrets.
+The rise of the Phoenicians’ shipbuilding and sea trade from meager fisherman roots to opulent cargoes of gold, jewels and royal-purple cloth is explored in Chapters 2 through 19 of Phoenicians: Lebanon’s Epic Heritage.
 Shipbuilding and sea trade are woven throughout the Phoenicians’ long history due to their vital importance in shaping and supporting early Lebanese society.

 Phoenician Boat–building Secrets

 An unfortunate hazard of sea trade is shipwrecks, but several of them turned out to be blessings in disguise — at least for us — because they preserved excellent examples of early ships and cargoes.
 And what a remarkable story they tell.